niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 One may draw the conclusion that the "invented tradition" that was the subject of this curriculum not only involved the literary corpus, but also the Sumerian language itself.
 The lexical corpus not only functioned in support of the literary corpus - it also had a function of its own in preserving as much as possible of Sumerian writing and vocabulary.

-Research on bird vocabulary showed that of the ### entries in the Old Babylonian list of birds, only ##% can be found in the literary corpus.
-This research was mainly done by hand, based on the author's reconstruction of the Old Babylonian bird list and a survey of Sumerian literature - primarily based on the Electronic Text Corpus of Sumerian Literature ([ETCSL][]; more on [ETCSL][] below).
+Research on bird vocabulary showed that of the 116 entries in the Old Babylonian [list of birds](http://oracc.org/dcclt/Q000041.405), only 39 can be found in the literary corpus.[^1] This research was mainly done by hand, based on the author's reconstruction of the Old Babylonian bird list and a survey of Sumerian literature - primarily based on the Electronic Text Corpus of Sumerian Literature ([ETCSL][]; more on [ETCSL][] below).
 The challenge of this chapter is: can we scale this analysis up, to include the entire Old Babylonian lexical and literary corpus by using computational methods?
 And is it possible to use such methods to dig deeper into the relationship between these two vocabularies?

 ## 3.1 A First Attempt